Ruddernation-Designs/Canvas-Effects/README.md

-# Canvas-affects
+# Canvas-effects
 These are a selected few HTML5 canvas effects that's displayed on my website, Simply upload to your server and open the index.html (That's in each folder) online.

- - 🌱<a href="https://github.com/Ruddernation-Designs/Canvas-affects/tree/main/ball" target="_blank" title="Balls">The Blob</a> - Double click/tap to split/drag/merge the blob.
+ - 🌱<a href="https://github.com/Ruddernation-Designs/Canvas-affects/tree/main/Ball" target="_blank" title="Balls">The Blob</a> - Double click/tap to split/drag/merge the blob.

- - ⚡<a href="https://github.com/Ruddernation-Designs/Canvas-affects/tree/main/balls2" target="_blank" title="Balls ball balls">Balls Balls Balls</a> - Double click to change colours/grab/swing/hold it.
+ - ⚡<a href="https://github.com/Ruddernation-Designs/Canvas-affects/tree/main/Ball_2" target="_blank" title="Balls ball balls">Balls Balls Balls</a> - Double click to change colours/grab/swing/hold it.

  - 💬 <a href="https://github.com/Ruddernation-Designs/Canvas-Effects/tree/main/Drawing_Pad" target="_blank" title="Drawing Pad">Drawing Pad.</a> - You can draw on this and it will save it for you, there's also a lot of effects you can use.